2039 A.D.

 2116 A.D.

-Sigma is thought destroyed, but his followers are still running loose.
-X fights to put an end to the war, quickly working his way up the ranks of the Hunters in the process.
-However, a group of Mavericks calling themselves the X Hunters have appeared and are making things difficult.
-X eventually learns the hard way that they've retrieved Zero's remains and reconstructed her (coincidentally arming her with a saber much like the one she was designed with, though its intent was to be symbolic of Sigma).
-Her primary programming is now the destruction of X, and she sets about hunting him down in short order.
-X barely survives the encounter, but manages to deactivate Zero and take her back to Dr. Cain for repair.
-Once she's restored however, their reunion is cut short by her--as it turns out, Sigma has also been resurrected, and she was privy to his location before X retrieved her.
+Sigma's remaining followers are still being mopped up six months later.
+X fights to put an end to the war, but a group of Mavericks calling themselves the X Hunters have appeared and are making things difficult.
+X learns while taking them on that they've retrieved Zero's remains and reconstructed her specifically to target him.
+X barely survives when she manages to hunt him down, but is able to deactivate Zero and take her back to Dr. Cain for repair.
+Once she's restored, she delivers the alarming news that Sigma has also been resurrected by the X Hunters, and she was privy to his location before X retrieved her.
 The two of them confront him and destroy him.

 2119 A.D.

-By this point, a second war has sprung up and been stopped by the Maverick Hunters, this time triggered by a reploid scientist-gone-Maverick named Dr. Doppler.
-Through the course of stopping him, X and Zero discover that Sigma himself has become a computer virus, and exposure to him is causing reploids to go Maverick.
-They manage to help Doppler regain his sanity and he designs an anti-virus program intended to destroy Sigma; though it evidently works, the Hunters remain uncertain and on edge.
+A maverick reploid scientist named Doppler has started a second war.
+Through the course of events, X and Zero discover that Sigma's AI has become a computer virus, and exposure to him is causing reploids to go maverick.
+They manage to help Doppler regain his sanity, and he designs an anti-virus program intended to destroy Sigma; though it evidently works, the Hunters remain uncertain and on edge.
 Mid-year, they begin to receive reports of X-series reploids going Maverick, but the reports are sketchy and none of the reploids seem to be registered.